temporalio/documentation/docs-src/concepts/what-is-a-list-filter.md

 If the Advanced List Filter API retrieves a substantial number of Workflow Executions (more than 10,000), the response time might be longer.

-Starting from Temporal Server v1.20 and later, you can employ the `CountWorkflow` API to efficiently count the number of [Workflow Executions](/concepts/what-is-a-workflow-execution).
+Beginning with Temporal Server v1.20 you can employ the `CountWorkflow` API to efficiently count the number of [Workflow Executions](/concepts/what-is-a-workflow-execution).

 To paginate the results using the `ListWorkflow` API, use the page token to retrieve the next page.
 Continue until the page token becomes `null`/`nil`.